 Are you feeling intimidated by image transfers?
-You don’t have to!
+You don’t have to be!
 If you love painted furniture than you may have seen makeovers and projects with graphics on them.
 These image transfers add a gorgeous and unique touch to any painted furniture makeover or DIY project.
-If you aren’t quite ready to transfer images to a piece of furniture then maybe you would feel more comfortable trying on something smaller.
-Check out this DIY image transfer sign where you learn to transfer images to wood.
+If you aren’t quite ready to transfer images to a piece of furniture then maybe you would feel more comfortable trying on something smaller like a sign.
 But, if you’re ready to transfer images to furniture stick around as I walk you through the steps below.

 Make sure to stick around to the bottom and check out my Furniture Fixer Upper friends projects!